Los Angeles Marathon: Los Angeles Lite era

 The inaugural race in 1981, known as the "Jordache Los Angeles Pro-Am Marathon", was run with two sections, a professional section with 100,000 USD in prize money, and an amateur section.

 Both the 1982 and 1983 races were known as the "Los Angeles Lite Marathon".

 In 1983, runners were misdirected, but the course was changed to ensure that finishers ran at least a marathon.

 ARRS has no record of any races in this series after 1983.

 Current era

 The inaugural marathon of the current series was first held in 1986.

 In 1997, Nadezhda Ilyina crossed the finish line first, but was disqualified for cutting the course through a service station.
 The victory went to Ilyina's friend and first-time marathoner Lornah Kiplagat.

+Since 2008, the operating rights to the Los Angeles Marathon are the property of former Los Angeles Dodgers owner, Frank McCourt.